leroyleejh/ETLGlue/README.md

 ## Usage

 1. Configure the AWS Glue job with the appropriate source and target locations.
-2. Deploy the job script to AWS Glue.
+2. Deploy the [job script](main.py) to AWS Glue.
 3. Run the job and monitor its progress in the AWS Glue console.
-4. Sample cloudformation is attached to
+4. Sample [cloudformation](cloudformation.yaml) is attached to show the necessary permission required for the glue job to run

 ## Limitations
 - The S3 bucket name is hardcoded in the script, which reduces flexibility.